ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Remote repositories and GitHub.md

 ### Collaborate with Git

-Complete this learning module - [Collaborate to Git](https://docs.microsoft.com/en-us/learn/modules/collaborate-with-git/) Use the sandbox for this exercise to preserve your local git configuration.
+Complete this learning module - [Collaborate with Git](https://docs.microsoft.com/en-us/learn/modules/collaborate-with-git/).
+Use the sandbox for this exercise to preserve your local git configuration.

 The module covers the following: